Willow Smith: Early life

-Smith was born on October 31, 2000, in Los Angeles, California.
-She is the daughter of the actress-musician Jada Pinkett Smith and actor-musician Will Smith.
-She has two older siblings: her brother Jaden Smith, an actor and musician, and her half-brother Willard Carroll "Trey" Smith III, an actor and DJ.
-Smith and her siblings are youth ambassadors for Project Zambi, which, in conjunction with Hasbro, provides assistance for Zambian children orphaned by AIDS.

-Smith attended Sierra Canyon School in Los Angeles.
+Willow Camille Reign Smith was born on October 31, 2000, in Los Angeles, California, to Will Smith and Jada Pinkett Smith.
+Her elder brothers are actor-musicians Trey Smith (b.
+1992) and Jaden Smith (b.
+1998).
+As children, Smith and her siblings served as youth ambassadors for Project Zambia, a humanitarian initiative established in conjunction with Hasbro to provide assistance to Zambian children orphaned by HIV/AIDS.
+She attended Sierra Canyon School in Los Angeles.